mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Bicycling
 * Weight lifting

 You should take precautions when you are having sex.
-You should use lubrication if needed and avoid anal or oral intercourse.
-Avoid strong thrusting as this can cause bleeding.
+You should use lubrication if needed and avoid anal or oral sex.
+Avoid strong thrusting, as this can cause bleeding.

 You should avoid medications that have not been explicitly prescribed to you by your medical team.
 Do not take:

 * Aspirin or products that contain aspirin
-* Non-steroidal anti-inflammatory drugs (NSAIDs) such as Advil<span class="superscript">&reg;</span>
+* Non steroidal anti-inflammatory drugs (NSAIDs) such as Advil<span class="superscript">&reg;</span>
 * Vitamin E

-All of these drugs make it more difficult for your blood to clot and so are very dangerous for somebody like you with a limited ability to heal and clot.
+All of these drugs make it more difficult for your blood to clot and are very dangerous for somebody like you with a limited ability to heal and clot.

 Call your doctor if you develop any symptoms of bleeding.
 Be on the lookout for:

 * Bruising
-* A faint red rash on your trunk, arms or legs
+* A faint red rash on your torso, arms, or legs
 * Vaginal spotting or heavy menstrual bleeding
-* The appearance of broken blood vessels in the white of your eye
+* The appearance of broken blood vessels in the whites of your eyes

 If you notice that you are bleeding you should take these steps immediately:

 1. Apply direct pressure on the bleeding site.
-2. After applying pressure, follow the BMT Emergency Guide; if it is between 8am and 8pm call the BMT Outpatient Clinic at (212) 639-2399.
-If it is after 8pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.
+2. After applying pressure, follow the BMT Emergency Guide.
+If it is between 8:00am and 8:00pm, call the BMT Outpatient Clinic at (212) 639-2399.
+If it is after 8:00pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.
 3. Apply ice over the bridge of your nose for nosebleeds.

 Call your doctor immediately if you:

-* Have black bowel movements, blood in the stool, or rectal bleeding
+* Have black bowel movements, blood in your stool, or rectal bleeding
 * Have blood in your urine
 * Have a headache that do not get better, blurred vision, or dizziness
-* Cough up blood, vomit blood or get a nose bleeds
+* Cough up blood, vomit blood, or get a nose bleeds

-### Living with a Low Red Blood Cell Count (Anemia)
+### Living With a Low Red Blood Cell Count (Anemia)
 Your chemotherapy will cause you to have a very low red blood cell count, a condition known as anemia.
 Hemoglobin in red blood cells carries oxygen from the lungs to the tissues in all parts of the body.
-When your red blood cell count is low your body cannot carry oxygen as well.
+When your red blood cell count is low, your body cannot carry oxygen as well.
 Anemia can make you feel tired and weak.
-You may also feel dizzy or lightheaded when changing positions quickly lying to standing.
+You may also feel dizzy or lightheaded when changing positions quickly from lying to standing.

 Some of the side effects of anemia include:

 * Increased tiredness
-* Generalized weakness
+* Weakness
 * Rapid heartbeat
 * Shortness of breath
 * Headache
 * Pale skin

-If you have anemia, your doctor may prescribe one or more of the following:
+If you have anemia, your doctor may prescribe 1 or more of the following:

 * A transfusion
 * Rest